Bills Daily Gameday Section

 |Did you know...|

-Colton Schmidt leads the NFL with 7 punts inside the 20.
+Colton Schmidt leads the league with nine punts inside the 20 this year.

 C.J.
 Spiller moved into 8th place on the team's all time rushing list.